-Rural Broadband Association (NTCA) - Information on advocacy efforts to advance communications services in rural America.

-Forming a new cooperative is challenging. which is why we believe the most common solution for rural regions not currently served by cooperatives will be for nearby cooperatives to expand their service territory.
+Rural Broadband Association (NTCA) - Information on advocacy efforts to advance communications services in rural America. cooperatives will be for nearby cooperatives to expand their service territory.
 In North Carolina, Wilkes Telephone Cooperative is taking that approach through its broadband subsidiary RiverStreet Networks.
-After connecting its members, the co-op began to expand outside its service territory in both North Carolina and Virginia by acquiring other providers, merging with another telephone cooperative, and seeking federal funding.14 Currently, RiverStreet is partnering with North Carolina Electric Cooperatives to deploy pilot projects across the state.15
+After connecting its members, the co-op began to expand outside its service territory in both North Carolina and Virginia by acquiring other providers, merging with another telephone cooperative, and seeking federal funding.15 Currently, RiverStreet is partnering with North Carolina Electric Cooperatives to deploy pilot projects across the state.16